Classifying Fibers and Bases in Toric Hypersurface Calabi-Yau Threefolds

 Note that the (when necessary, dual of the dual of the) ``standard stacking'' with fiber $F_{10}$, i.e. a fibration where the base is stacked over the point $(-2,-3)$ of the fiber, in general gives the generic elliptic fibration over a given base.
 A fibration with a different fiber or different $F_{10}$ structure will in general involve tuning additional nonabelian or abelian gauge factors.
 Thus, for bases with large $h^{1,1} (B_2)$ and many toric curves of self-intersection $C \cdot C \ll -2$ that support large rigid/non-Higgsable gauge factors, where such tunings are difficult or impossible, we expect standard stacking $F_{10}$ fibrations to dominate.

 Nonabelian gauge factors in standard stackings of $F_{10}$ are well understood through Tate tunings or equivalently through the study of polytope tops.
 However, for other fibers besides $F_{10}$, or indeed for nonstandard stackings of $F_{10}$, these analyses fall short.
-To use tops, for instance, one would need to derive new tops for each fiber type. \wati{(for v2: I swear there is a paper that essentially does this but I can't track it down, will work on that)} Instead, we find it convenient to use a more unified framework, in which the different fiber types can all be analyzed with just the Kodaira classification in Table \ref{tab:kodaira}.
+To use tops, for instance, one would need to use distinct tops for each fiber type; some progress towards such a geometric analysis of tops for each of the 16 fiber types is given in \cite{Bouchard:2003bu}.
+Instead of working explicitly with the geometry of tops, we find it convenient to use a more unified framework, in which the different fiber types can all be analyzed with just the Kodaira classification in Table \ref{tab:kodaira}.
 We turn to this more detailed analysis in \S\ref{sec:Nagell} after first briefly discussing genus-one fibrations.